akaivn/bucket/README.md

 # bucket
-This repo is using for storage some Files
+This repo is used to store some files